vytasrgl/ChatScript/WIKI/ChatScript-Advanced-User-Manual.md

 # System Functions

 There are many system functions to perform specific tasks.
-These are enumerated in the ChatScript System Function manual and the ChatScript Facts manual.
+These are enumerated in the [ChatScript System Functions Manual](ChatScript-System-Functions-Manual.md) manual and the [ChatScript Fact Manual](ChatScript-Fact-Manual.md) manual.

 ## Randomized Output Revisited `[ ]`